3 Words All Children Need To Hear

 When you teach young people what I call “reading the subtitles” which is all about seeing what lies behind the words, that most people are struggling with loving themselves and have their own challenges, young people begin to see their parents as human beings with challenges and stop taking it personally if a parent doesn’t show them the affection and attention they desire.

 All children are a miracle.
-They started as a microscopic seed and flowered into an awesome creation.
-We are on a rock flying through space.
+They started as microscopic seeds and flowered into an awesome creation.
+We are on an amazing planet with such diverse life on it.
 Whilst the words “I love you” are nice, I believe the 3 words all children really want to hear are “You are enough”.

-If a child feels that who they are is already enough, they stop seeking for validation from society, which leads to a settled mind, which in turn allows them to find their purpose in life sooner and sees life as a game and not something to fear.
+If a child feels that who they are is already enough, they stop seeking validation from society, which leads to a settled mind, which in turn allows them to find their purpose in life sooner and see life as a game and not something to fear.